front-end-foundations/session1/readme.md

 A `<div>` tag is a block tag which is used to create a logical division in your code.
 It creates an arbitrary box in a browser but other than that has no display characteristics. `div` tags are useful but don't say anything about the content inside them.
 Use HTML5 [semantic tags](https://www.w3schools.com/html/html5_semantic_elements.asp) whenever possible.

-* Try: use the inspector to change the `div` tag to an `article` tag.

 ### HTML, CSS and JavaScript Comments

-In most editors the shortcut `cmd-/` will comment out a line or lines with the appropriate code.
+In most editors the keyboard shortcut `cmd-/` will comment out a line or lines with the appropriate code:

 * HTML: `<!-- -->`
 * CSS: `/*  */`